kubecost/docs/long-term-storage.md

 Thanos-based durable storage provides long-term metric retention directly in a user-controlled bucket (e.g. S3 or GCS bucket) and can be enabled with the following steps:

-### Step 1: Create object-store yaml file
+### Step 1: <a name="storage"></a>Create object-store.yaml

 This step creates the object-store.yaml file that contains your durable storage target (e.g. GCS, S3, etc.) configuration and access credentials.
 The details of this file are documented thoroughly in [Thanos documentation](https://thanos.io/tip/thanos/storage.md/).

 Use the appropriate guide for your cloud provider: